BelaPlatform/bela-hardware/README.md

 ## Licensing

-The hardware designs in this repo are licensed under a Creative Commons Attribtion Sharealike license, or [CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/).
+The hardware designs in this repo are licensed under a Creative Commons Attribution Sharealike license, or [CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/).
 This means you are free edit and use these designs, as long as you agree to supply credit and release your results under the same license.
 [Read about CC-BY-SA here](http://creativecommons.org/licenses/by-sa/3.0/).

 If you want to create a commercial product using the Bela hardware designs and don't want to release it under the same license, you will need a commercial license.
 Drop us an email at info@bela.io to discuss your project, and we can suggest a commercial license to fit your project's scope and scale.